Jean Leon Gerome Ferris

 Jean Leon Gerome Ferris (August 8, 1863 – March 18, 1930) was an American painter best known for his series of 78 scenes from American history, entitled The Pageant of a Nation, the largest series of American historical paintings by a single artist.

-Early life
+Early life and education

 Born in Philadelphia, Pennsylvania, Ferris was the son of Stephen James Ferris (1835-1915) : a portrait painter who was a devotee of Jean-Léon Gérôme (his teacher after whom he was named), and also an admirer of Mariano Fortuny.
 He grew up around art; he was trained by his father and his uncles Edward Moran and Thomas Moran were both acclaimed painters.

 Ferris enrolled in the Pennsylvania Academy of the Fine Arts in 1879 and trained further at the Académie Julian beginning in 1883 under William-Adolphe Bouguereau.
 He also met his namesake Jean-Léon Gérôme, who greatly influenced his decision to paint scenes from American history.
 Ferris wrote, "[Gérôme's] axiom was that one would paint best that with which he is most familiar".